drivechain-project/drivechain.info/faq/index.md

 We solve this by harmonizing ownership and control -- the miners are the only ones with enough skin in the game to make this decision, so they should be the ones who control which sidechains are "evicted".
 So the 51% theft possibility is actually a *feature*, not a bug.
 We want it there, filtering out sidechains that interact badly (just like we want miners to "evict" txns that are double spends).

-### iv.
-User Paternalism Fallacy ### {#iv}
+### v.
+User Paternalism Fallacy ### {#v}

 Some sidechains are bound to be "low quality", for whatever reason.
-Perhaps because they are not popular enough to be secure.
+Perhaps because they are not popular enough to be secure, or perhaps they have been constructed by saboteurs.
 Depositing into these would be a bad idea.

 It is natural to want to "protect" people from their mistakes.

 But it is neither possible nor desirable.
 If the user can't get what they want from a sidechain, they'll get it from an Altcoin.
 And -- as they should!
-The user is soverign.
+The user is sovereign.